s4ke/Master-Thesis/src/md/041-futures.md

 	parEvalN () fs2
 ~~~~

-In a distributed environment this first evaluates all `[arr a b]` in parallel,
+In a distributed environment, this evaluates all `[arr a b]` in parallel,
 sends the results back to the master node, rotates the input once
 and then evaluates the
 `[arr b c]` in parallel to then gather the input once again on the master node.